Andrew Carnegie Fellows Program

 Yes.
 The fellow may choose to receive the funding in one of two ways:

-• As an individual: if you choose to receive the fellowship as an individual, you will receive a 1099 form from Carnegie Corporation of New York at the end of the tax year.
+• As an individual: if you choose to receive the fellowship as an individual, you will receive a 1099 form from Andrew Carnegie Foundation at the end of the tax year.

 • Through your institution: if you choose to have your institution receive the fellowship funds as a “payor,” your institution will assume all tax reporting responsibilities.

-Can Carnegie Corporation of New York provide advice about taxes?
+Can Andrew Carnegie Foundation provide advice about taxes?

-No, Carnegie Corporation of New York cannot provide tax advice.
+No, Andrew Carnegie Foundation cannot provide tax advice.
 The fellow will need to consult a financial adviser.
 The fellow may allocate a portion of the fellowship to cover the cost of a tax consultation.

 Will the university continue to provide benefits during the period of the fellowship?